CS3398-Sapphire-Sourcerer/Group-Project/README.md

 ##	About the project

 This project is a location-based, territory controlled, trivia game that allows Texas State University students to do the following:
-* to create a profile
+* Create a profile
-* select one of three teams (based on University school colors)
+* Select one of three teams (based on University school colors)
-* answer trivia questions based on the majors (i.e. Computer Science, English, Nursing, etc.) who occupy the building
+* Answer trivia questions based on the majors (i.e. Computer Science, English, Nursing, etc.) who occupy the building

 ##	Team members